 To prepare the site for the farm, we completed works in early 2020 in the area immediately south of Thompson Road.

-We will shortly be working through the tender application review process.
-The Request for Tender is also seeking tender applications for proposals to establish a second solar farm.
+In 2020, we completed the tender application review process.
+The Request for Tender also sought tender applications for proposals to establish a second solar farm.
 Pending planning approval, the second farm is to be located at the Winneke Water Treatment Plant in Christmas Hills.
-Both solar farm projects are still in the design and planning stages and the tender application review process will assist with informing design details.
+Both solar farm projects are still in the design and planning stages, however the ETP farm has ben approved and is further developed in its design.

 - February 2019 – early 2020: Soil pit (solar site preparation) construction works, complete